8 Things You Should Know About Federal Work-Study

 Typically, work-study pay is for your day-to-day needs such as food, transportation, and school supplies.

-Some schools allow you to apply your FWS funds directly to your account for billed expenses such as tuition, fees, and room and board.
-If you want to use your FWS funds this way, contact your financial aid office to see if this is possible.
+Some schools allow you to apply your work-study funds directly to your account for billed expenses such as tuition, fees, and food and housing.
+If you want to use your work-study funds this way, contact your school’s financial aid office to see if this is possible.

 5